ratwolfzero/hopalong_python/README.md

 - The first pass determines the full trajectory extents (minimum and maximum values).

 - The second pass generates the sequence of trajectory points, mapping them directly to image pixel coordinates that represent the information of the attractor hit pattern (where the pixel value > 0).
-Only this information is stored in the image array.
+Only this information is updated and stored in the image array, which was initialized with zero values.

 This is the general basic principle, and the handling or interpretation of multiple hits is briefly explained in the 'Features' section